Full Blown Retirement Plan

 • using the largest percentage of our holdings to guarantee income so we can sleep well at night

-• using some holding for longer term growth but still having access to the asset
+• using some holding for longer-term growth but still having access to the asset

 What documents need creation/review/updating? (proper titles, payable upon death signatures, beneficiary designations, insurance policies, durable power of attorney, a will or trust, medical directives, etc.)

 This is what ties it all together.
 My first recommendation is to make a master list of all assets and account numbers with contact info for any advisor who can assist with each account.
 I think the best thing to do is set up a living trust that dictates your wishes with all assets if you are no longer able to preside over it.
 You can do it with a will but a trust has more power and will make things more convenient for you and your heirs.
-The trust can be named as beneficiary of all accounts and define protocol of situations involving power of attorney or medical directives.
+The trust can be named as beneficiary of all accounts and define the protocol of situations involving the power of attorney or medical directives.
 It’s a relatively simple process that will organize everything for you and your family.

 If I left anything out that someone feels is material to general planning in retirement then please let me know.
-Even the couple who asked these questions has a couple things that are not standard but need to be addressed.
+Even the couple who asked these questions has a couple of things that are not standard but need to be addressed.
 The simple matter of retirement planning is mostly about rules, and years of dedication make us better at helping.
 Math is the easy part.
 You have done the hard part to get to this point so find a person who knows the rules and you’ll have no problem making the transition.

 I’m here to help if you want honest advice.
 Call or email anytime.